ambiennt/GiveNBT/README.md

 ## give and replace items with custom NBT on BDS + ElementZero 1.16.20-.40

 ### givenbt syntax:
-#### /givenbt <target: target> <item id: int> [count: int] [aux value: int] [enchantments: string] [custom name: string] [lore line 1: string] [lore line 2: string] [lore line 3: string] [lore line 4: string] [lore line 5: string]
+#### /givenbt \<target: target\> \<itemId: int\> [count: int] [auxValue: int] [toEnderChest: boolean] [enchantments: string] [customName: string] [loreLine1: string] [loreLine2: string] [loreLine3: string] [loreLine4: string] [loreLine5: string]

 The 2 necessary parameters to this command are the target selector (players only) and the item ID.
-Even without adding NBT, this command may still be useful to give illegal items to players, because the command checks for the numerical item ID instead of its string name.
+Even without adding NBT, this command may still be useful to give illegal items to players, because the command checks for the numerical item ID instead of its string name. the toEnderChest parameter dictates whether the item(s) will be added to the target's inventory or ender chest.

 an example of the command:
 /givenbt @a 247 100 0 "9:20,18:5" "my netherreactor core" "§6This is a special item from minecraft pocket edition!" "§c*note:" "§7this is just a decorative block"